 Located northwest of the bus and train stations, and about 15 minutes’ walk from Calle Larios, this 2-storey shopping centre has all the usual Spanish brands plus Malaga’s only Primark and Dunnes Stores.
-The mall is currently in the middle of a major facelift (August 2018).
+The mall is currently coming to the end of a major facelift (May 2019).

 Top tip – give this a miss on Saturday afternoons when crowds flock to these Malaga shops.

 Time out – Block House serves good steaks, but go early (1.30pm or 7.30pm) to avoid queuing for a table.

 Part of the main train station, this is the newest shopping centres in Malaga with a good choice of Spanish and international clothes shops plus Media Markt and lots of restaurants and cafés.

 Top tip – a good place to spend time while you’re waiting for a train or bus to arrive.